Anatomical plane: Terminology

-There could be any number of sagittal planes; however, there is only one cardinal sagittal plane.
+There could be any number of sagittal planes, sometimes called parasagittal planes but they all run parallel to the median plane.
 The term cardinal refers to the one plane that divides the body into equal segments, with exactly one half of the body on either side of the cardinal plane.
 The term cardinal plane appears in some texts as the principal plane.
 The terms are interchangeable.

-Human anatomy

-In human anatomy, the anatomical planes are defined in reference to the anatomical model being in the upright, or standing, orientation.
+In human anatomy, the anatomical planes are defined in reference to a body in the standard anatomical position, the upright or standing orientation.